olebole/irafdoc/doc/immatch.imcombine.rst

   </pre>
   <p>
   where ni is the number of images in dimension i and si is the step in dimension i.
-For example <tt>"grid 5 100 5 100"</tt> specifies a 5x5 grid with origins offset by 100 pixels.
+For example <span style="font-family: monospace;">"grid 5 100 5 100"</span> specifies a 5x5 grid with origins offset by 100 pixels.
 Note that one must insure that the input images are specified in the correct order.
-This may best be accomplished using a <tt>"@"</tt> list.
+This may best be accomplished using a <span style="font-family: monospace;">"@"</span> list.
 One useful application of the grid is to make a non-overlapping mosaic of a number of images for display purposes.
 Suppose there are 16 images which are 100x100.
-The offset string <tt>"grid 4 101 4 101"</tt> will produce a mosaic with a one pixel border having the value set by <i>blank</i> parameter between the images.
+The offset string <span style="font-family: monospace;">"grid 4 101 4 101"</span> will produce a mosaic with a one pixel border having the value set by <i>blank</i> parameter between the images.
   </p>
   <p>